Veydrin Community Network

 | Deep link | A URI (veydrin://...) embedded in a packet that directs the receiving app to a specific screen or action. |

-| Delivery | Processing a packet locally — passing it to registered handlers in the receiving app.
+| Delivery | Processing a packet locally, passing it to registered handlers in the receiving app.
 Distinct from forwarding. |

 | DHT | Distributed Hash Table.
 A decentralized key-value store used for dedicated node discovery.
 VCN uses Mainline DHT (BEP 5, Kademlia-based). |

 | Forwarding | Relaying a packet to other nodes without local processing.
-The TTL is decremented but the packet is otherwise unmodified.
+Only the transit block is modified; the packet is otherwise byte-identical.
 Nodes MUST forward all valid packets regardless of local interest. |

 | Geohash | A string encoding of geographic coordinates into a grid cell.
 VCN uses 4-character geohashes (~40 km precision) as the privacy floor for location data. |